flox/flox/CONTRIBUTING.md

-# Rust CLI and Library
+# Flox CLI and Library

 ## Contents of the Repo

-Currently this repo houses five rust crates:
+Currently this repo houses three rust crates:

 - `flox`: the flox binary and reimplementation of the `bash` based flox.
 - `flox-rust-sdk`: A library layer implementing flox' capabilities independent of the frontend.
 - `floxd`: a potential flox daemon
-- `runix`: A typesafe abstraction of the Nix CLI - to be released separately.
-- `runix-derive`: A proc macro assisting some runix type implementations.

 ## Development